 6. Cut string to your desired length.
 Tie your string to the top of the bird feeder through the two holes you cut in step 1 to make it hangable.
 Now you are ready to hang your homemade bird feeder craft and admire!

 Now, we’re just waiting for the birds!

+I hope you love our bird feeder craft idea!
 If you are looking for more craft ideas for kids, check out this fun Coffee Filter Butterfly craft and this cute lollipop photo card craft for kids.